wmglab-duke/ascent/docs/source/JSON/JSON_parameters/mock_sample.md

 ```
 ## Properties

-`“global”`: The global JSON Object contains key-value pairs to document
+`"global"`: The global JSON Object contains key-value pairs to document
 characteristics of the sample being synthesized.
 Required.

-  - `“NAME”`: The value (String) of this property sets the sample
+  - `"NAME"`: The value (String) of this property sets the sample
     name/identifier (e.g., Pig1-1) to relate to bookkeeping.
 The value
     will match the directory name in input/ containing the synthesized
     morphology files created by the `mock_morphology_generator.py`.
     Required.

-`“scalebar_length”`: The value (Double, units: micrometer) is the desired
+`"scalebar_length"`: The value (Double, units: micrometer) is the desired
 length of the scale bar in the generated binary image of the scale bar
 (`s.tif`).
 Required.

-`“nerve”`: The nerve JSON Object contains key-value pairs for the
+`"nerve"`: The nerve JSON Object contains key-value pairs for the
 elliptical nerve’s size and rotation.
 Required.

-  - `“a”`: Value is the nerve ellipse axis ‘a’ which is the full width major axis (Double, units:
+  - `"a"`: Value is the nerve ellipse axis ‘a’ which is the full width major axis (Double, units:
     micrometer).
 Required.

-  - `“b”`: Value is the nerve ellipse axis ‘b’ which is the full width minor axis (Double, units:
+  - `"b"`: Value is the nerve ellipse axis ‘b’ which is the full width minor axis (Double, units:
     micrometer).
 Required.

-  - `“rot_nerve”`: Value is the nerve ellipse axis rotation (Double,
+  - `"rot_nerve"`: Value is the nerve ellipse axis rotation (Double,
     units: degrees).
 Positive angles are counter-clockwise and negative
     are clockwise, relative to orientation with a-axis aligned with
     +x-direction.
 Required.

-“figure”: The figure JSON Object contains key-value pairs for parameters
+"figure": The figure JSON Object contains key-value pairs for parameters
 that determine the size and resolution of the generated binary masks.
 Required.

-  - `“fig_margin”`: The value (Double, \>1 otherwise an error is thrown)
+  - `"fig_margin"`: The value (Double, \>1 otherwise an error is thrown)
     sets the x- and y-limits of the binary masks generated.
 The limits
     are set relative to the maximum nerve ellipse axis dimension (+/-
     `fig_margin`\*max(`a`, `b`) in both x- and y-directions).
     Required.

-  - `“fig_dpi”`: The value (Integer) is the “dots per inch” resolution of
+  - `"fig_dpi"`: The value (Integer) is the "dots per inch" resolution of
     the synthesized binary images.
 Higher resolutions will result in
     more accurate interpolation curves of inners in COMSOL.
 We recommend
     \>1000 for this value.
 Required.

-`“populate”`: The populate JSON Object contains key-value pairs for
+`"populate"`: The populate JSON Object contains key-value pairs for
 parameters that determine how the nerve contents (i.e., fascicle inners)
 are populated.
 Required.

-  - `“mode”`: The value (String) is the `“PopulateMode”` that tells the
+  - `"mode"`: The value (String) is the `"PopulateMode"` that tells the
     program which method to use to populate the nerve.
 Required.

-      - As listed in Enums ([S6 Text](S6-Enums)), known `“PopulateModes”` include
+      - As listed in Enums ([S6 Text](S6-Enums)), known `"PopulateModes"` include

-          - `“EXPLICIT”`: Populates the nerve with elliptical inners that
+          - `"EXPLICIT"`: Populates the nerve with elliptical inners that
             are defined explicitly by the user.

-              - `“min_fascicle_separation”`: The value (Double, units:
+              - `"min_fascicle_separation"`: The value (Double, units:
                 micrometer) determines the minimum distance between
                 fascicle boundaries in the binary mask image that the
                 pipeline will allow without throwing an error.
 This